-Broadway: The American Musical DVD - 3 Disc Box Set.
+Broadway: The American Musical Blu-Ray - 3 Disc Box Set.
 Color, Widescreen.
 Running Time: 360 minutes.

 Broadway: The American Musical is the first documentary film to showcase the entire razzle dazzle story of this uniquely American art form.
 Each episode explores a different era in American musical theatre, spotlighting the Broadway shows and songs that defined that period.
 Featuring on-camera interviews with many of the principles involved in the development of the medium, the series draws on a wealth of rare performance footage and newly- restored film clips.
 Hosted by Julie Andrews, the six-part series offers the best seat in the house to the greatest Broadway shows of all time.